 “Uh huh.”
 Her eyes scanned down the page and she found another major mistake.
 “Morons.”
 She grumbled, shook her head and dragged a bright pink highlighter across the page.

 “Come on, Doc.”
-All in one swift movement, his left hand shut the file, his right snatched the pen from her grip, snapped the cap on, and held it high above her head.
+All in one swift move, his left hand shut the file, his right snatched the pen from her grip, snapped the cap on, and held it high above her head.

-His chin dipped downward.
 “I have been tasked with making sure you have everything you need.
 And what you need right now is food.”
-His voice was low and a bit gravelly as he tucked the pen in his back pocket.
+His voice was low and a bit gravelly as he tucked the highlighter in his back pocket.

+“I dare you.”
 One of his dark brows lifted in challenge.
-“I dare you, Doc.”

 Lascivious thoughts teased her, but she quickly dashed them away and reminded herself she was a professional.
 Besides, she would probably vaporize instantly if her fingers actually ever came into contact with his extremely well-developed gluteus maximus.

-Due to his role as her babysitter, they had spent a great deal of time together.
+Due to his role as her babysitter, they had spent a great deal of time together over the past months.
 She’d discovered he was intelligent and deep-thinking and had an introspective air of calm and quietude that always seemed to hover around him.
 Unlike Killian, who excelled at being outrageous, but in a harmless, cheeky sort of way.
 There were also fleeting moments when she noted a haunted look in his eyes.

 Did a small, hugely unfamiliar part of her wish he spent time with her because he wanted to and not because he was instructed to?
 Absolutely.
 Would she ever admit those perplexing feelings to another living soul?
-Not in a million years.
+Absolutely not.
 Besides, she was here to do a job, not get involved with a co-worker.
 An embarrassing lesson she’d learned the hard way.